 So, I went to plan B and decided to do a two-part plaster mold of the spikes.
 Making this mold is not as easy as it looks but it isn't over the top difficult either.

-Fortunately, I had one skull already completed and, just for fun, I painted a couple of the spikes and pushed then through the eye-sockets.
+Fortunately, I had one skull already completed and, just for fun, I painted a couple of the spikes and pushed them through the eye-sockets.
 Oooooh!
-I couldn't walk away.
+Now I couldn't walk away.
 So, I went back to the latex, but this time, I used a thin line of clay jutting out from the wooden dowl so that I could make a seam.
 This seam would let me peal off the mold without cutting it.
 I used some binder clips to keep the mold closed during casting.
 Not perfect but acceptable by my standards.